ship-armada/armada/ARM_TOKEN.md

 ## 3. Genesis Allocation

+### Mint and Distribution

-ARM is minted to the deployer (`initialHolder`) in the constructor via a single `_mint()` call, then distributed to final recipients (RevenueLock, Crowdfund, Treasury) as part of the deployment sequence.
-This is the standard ERC-20 deployment pattern — it avoids fragile CREATE2 precomputed address dependencies and matches OpenZeppelin's recommended approach.
-The deployer retains no ARM after the distribution sequence completes; this is verified by the deployment checklist (see REVENUE_LOCK.md §12).
+ARM is minted to an initial bootstrap holder (the deployer address — **required to be a deployment multisig, not a single EOA**) in the `ArmadaToken` constructor via a single `_mint()` call, then distributed during the deterministic deployment sequence to the three final recipients.
+This is the standard ERC-20 deployment pattern; it avoids fragile CREATE2 precomputed address dependencies.

-**Deployment sequence:**
-1. Deploy ARM token — 12,000,000 ARM minted to deployer
-2. Deploy RevenueLock, Crowdfund, Treasury (or confirm their addresses)
-3. Deployer transfers to each final recipient per the table below
-4. Verify deployer ARM balance = 0

 **Final recipient allocations:**